 Notes: Open seven days a week.
 Takes credit cards.
 Posts regular updates on its Facebook page.
 Also has blueberry and peaches on site but season is much later in the summer.

 Phone: (217) 487-7582

-Typically open for picking around Memorial Day in the last week of May.
+Typically open for picking around Memorial Day.
 Strawberry season usually lasts about a month.

 Location: About 75 minutes from southwest Champaign, straight south between Mattoon and Effingham.
 Get directions on the website.

 Notes: Open seven days a week during picking season.
 Posts regular updates on its Facebook page.
 Also has blueberries and blackberries on site, but season is much later in the summer.

 Strawberry season usually lasts about a month.
 No news yet on Facebook as to when the fun will kick off.